ergoplatform/ergodocs/docs/uses/sidechains.md

 # Sidechains on Ergo

 Ergo's architecture supports the development and implementation of sidechains.
-This document explores the concept of sidechains, their utility, the use of NiPoPoWs, and a proposed method for two-way pegged sidechains on the Ergo platform.
+This document explores the concept of sidechains, their utility, the use of NiPoPoWs, and a proposed method for two-way pegged sidechains on Ergo.

 /// admonition | Recent Developments